-Press the < +> button.
+Press the < > button.

-- The <★> indicator lights in the viewfinder and the exposure level locks (AE lock).
-The indicator remains displayed 4 sec. after you let go of the <★> button. - Each time you press the < > button, AE lock takes effect for the current exposure level. - AE lock is canceled 4 sec. after you let go of the < > button or if you turn the Command Dial. - If the Command Dial is set to <M> (see page 48), the exposure level index will show the difference between the exposure level you have set manually and the subject's brightness based on partial metering. - If AE lock is to be executed again, keep pressing the < X > button and press the shutter button.
+- The <> indicator lights in the viewfinder and the exposure level locks (AE lock).
+The indicator remains displayed 4 sec. after you let go of the <> button. - Each time you press the < > button, AE lock takes effect for the current exposure level. - AE lock is canceled 4 sec. after you let go of the < > button or if you turn the Command Dial. - If the Command Dial is set to <M> (see page 48), the exposure level index will show the difference between the exposure level you have set manually and the subject's brightness based on partial metering.